 The Basics of Government Contracts

-Learn the fundamentals of government contracts, including the history, types, obligations, and risks associated with each category.
+Learn the fundamentals and types of government contracts, including the history, obligations, and risks associated with each category.

 by Kim Koster

 Government contracts are generally categorized into three distinct types: fixed price, cost reimbursable and time and materials.
 Each type has its own unique requirements, risks, and demands from a contractor.

 In addition, government contracts may be structured in two different forms; completion form or level of effort (term form).
 The completion forms obligate the contractor to deliver an item or complete a task in order to be paid.
 The level of effort forms obligate the contractor only to provide a specified level of effort, stated in hours of certain labor categories, in pursuit of an objective set forth in the contract statement of work (SOW).
 Achievement of the objective (completion) is not required, only the contractor’s good faith best efforts in pursuit of the objective.

 Understanding the contract types and forms is essential to providing a competitive bid and being able to execute on a contract while mitigating the inevitable risks.
 To help you down the road of government contract knowledge, we have laid out the three most common types of contracts, when they are used, and what you need to know regarding the risks associated with each one.

 Fixed Price Contracts

 Let’s look first at the fixed price contract.
 Overall, the government obligates more money on fixed price contracts than any other — about two thirds of all obligations in recent years.
 Fixed price contracts are the preferred contract type by law when the requirements or specifications are known and can be described and measured precisely.
 In general, they are just what you would expect; specific performance for a set price.